Efficient View Planning Guided by Previous-Session Reconstruction for Repeated Plant Monitoring: Experiments

+We present an ablation study on the impact of the inflation module, where only the aligned previous-session reconstruction is retained for the set covering.
+As shown in~Table~\ref{tab:ablation_inflation}, incorporating inflation consistently improves surface coverage compared to the no-inflation variant across both plant types.
+The improvement is particularly notable for maize, which we attribute to inflation compensating for residual alignment errors and capturing geometry that appears in the current coarse reconstruction but is missing from the aligned previous-session reconstruction.

-\subsection{Analysis on NBV Module}
+\subsubsection{Analysis on NBV Module}

-In this section, we analyze the effect of the NBV module by computing the Chamfer distance between the aligned priors and the ground truth.
+We analyze the effect of the NBV module by computing the Chamfer distance between the aligned transferred reconstructions and the ground-truth surface.
 As shown in Table~\ref{tab:registration}, introducing a single NBV consistently reduces the Chamfer distance compared with using only the initial view.
 This indicates that without the NBV, the non-rigid registration is less reliable and more prone to errors.
 Moreover, when relying solely on the initial view (without inflation), the final reconstruction surface coverage decreases to $97.61\,\pm\,1.75$, averaged over both the hemisphere and sphere.
 These results demonstrate that adding one NBV provides complementary information that enhances the robustness of non-rigid registration and ultimately improves the reconstruction quality.